Chogolisa: Climbing history

 In 1909, a party led by Duke of the Abruzzi reached 7498 m from a base camp located on the northern side and a high camp on the Chogolisa saddle at 6,335 m.
-Bad weather stopped the party from ascending further, but their climb established a new world altitude record which wasn't beaten until 13 years later, when Mallory, Norton and Somervell reached 8200 m on the 1922 British Mount Everest expedition.
+Bad weather stopped the party from ascending further, but their climb established a new world altitude record which was not beaten until 13 years later, when Mallory, Norton and Somervell reached 8200 m on the 1922 British Mount Everest expedition.

 Austrian mountaineers Hermann Buhl and Kurt Diemberger attempted Chogolisa in 1957 after they had successfully summitted Broad Peak behind Marcus Schmuck and Fritz Wintersteller a few weeks earlier.
 On June 25, they left camp I and camped in a saddle at 6,706 m on the southeast ridge.
 On June 27, a sudden snowstorm forced them to retreat less than 2000ft from the summit and, on the descent, Buhl broke off a big cornice and fell into the mountain's near vertical north face.
 His body has never been found.

 On August 4, 1958, a Japanese expedition from the Academic Alpine Club Kyoto University led by Takeo Kuwabara (桑原武夫) made the first ascent of Chogolisa II, placing Masao Fujihira and Kazumasa Hirai on top.

 The first ascent of Chogolisa I was made on August 2, 1975, by Fred Pressl and Gustav Ammerer of an Austrian expedition led by Eduard Koblmueller.
 Koblmueller almost suffered the same fate as Buhl, as he also fell through a snow cornice on the ascent, but he was roped and team members were able to pull him to safety.